WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/user_guide.md

 The output txt file contains three tables in the following order:

     - Quantization information for each layer, from left to right columns represent:

         - Module Name: the name of each module defined in the model
         - Module Type: the actual type of each module
         - Input dtype: the input type of each module
         - out dtype: the output type of each module
         - ch_axis: the dimension on which the quantization is performed. -1 indicates per-tensor quantization; if qconfig=None is displayed, it means that the module does not have a qconfig and will not be quantized

     - Quantization information for the weights in each layer, from left to right columns represent:

         - Module Name: the name of each module defined in the model
         - Module Type: the actual type of each module
         - weight dtype: the quantization precision used for the weights, currently only support qint8 quantization
         - ch_axis: the dimension on which the quantization is performed. -1 indicates per-tensor quantization; by default, weights are quantized on the 0th dimension.
 If qconfig=None is displayed, it means that the weights of the module do not have a qconfig and will not be quantized

     - Modules in the model with special quantization configurations (does not indicate configuration errors, need to be checked one by one).
 This table will also be displayed on the screen.

         - Module Name: the name of each module defined in the model
         - Module Type: the actual type of each module
         - Msg: special quantization configuration

+- Screen output

+    ```text
-- Screen outputPlease check if these OPs qconfigs are expected..
+    Please check if these OPs qconfigs are expected..
     +---------------+----------------------------------------------------------------------------+------------------------------------------------------------------+
     | Module Name   | Module Type                                                                | Msg                                                              |
     |---------------+----------------------------------------------------------------------------+------------------------------------------------------------------|